Cambridge District Scout Archive

-The following alternatives have been adopted but if they are presented as they have appeared over time the overlap is significant.
+The following alternatives have been adopted and if they are presented as they have appeared over time the overlap is significant.
 Cowboy bedrolls predate Scouting and were a cross between blankets and sleeping bags; sleeping bags (flea bags or flea pits) were in use in the Great War by those who could afford them; a pile of leaves was used by babes in the woods and may be still at need.

 Camp blankets still double as an additional layer under or over.

 It is the only the second of this list of these that might be associated with Scouting ahead of any other group.

 - Skins were a traditional base to sleep on but expensive, heavy and not long enough.
 I have known a Scouter use a reindeer skin at camp to supplement his roll mat.

 - The woven straw mattress on a camp loom is well known from the days when straw was a loose commodity likely to be available in most rural campsites.
 I have yet to come across a Cambridge based account of the use of a loom outside demonstrations.

 - The palliasse is a variant, straw stuffed into a sack, as below in a 23rd Cambridge camp the late 1920’s.